It is estimated that 800 million individuals will be displaced by 2025, with robotics playing a key part in disrupting several sectors.

 Robotics and automation have often been used interchangeably, but these terms certainly have differences.
 Robotics is the branch of technology that deals with design, construction, operation and application of robots and is tipped to disrupt several industries in the next decade.

-With that in mind, here’s a look at the five major industries robotics will disrupt with innovation by 2025.
-The industries were picked from a combination of reports from various research firms that predict the growth of robotics.
+Here’s a look at the five major industries robotics will disrupt with innovation in the near future.
+The industries were picked from a combination of reports from various research firms that predict the growth of robotics, artificial intelligence and machine learning technology.
 The industries mentioned below are listed on the basis of their growth during the forecast period.

-A report from Markets and Markets suggests that the agricultural robots market is expected to reach US$12.80 billion by 2022, growing at a compound annual growth rate (CAGR) of 20.71 percent between 2017 and 2022.
+A report from Markets and Markets suggests that the agricultural robots market is expected to grow at a CAGR of 34.5 percent, rising from US$4.6 billion in 2020 to US$20.3 billion in 2025.

-The firm said that hardware components will hold the largest share of agricultural robots segment with automation and control systems along with sensing and monitoring systems leading the way.
+Driverless tractors are expected to see the highest growth in this sector.
+However, hardware components will hold the largest share of agricultural robots segment with drones and internet of things (IOT) sensing and monitoring systems leading the way.

 Agriculture was also mentioned by other firms as one of the areas where robotics and automation will have an real impact in changing the industry.
 Robotiq noted 10 ways robotics is transforming agriculture, which included nursery planting, crop seeding, crop monitoring, fertilizing and irrigation.